Iamnicesandeep/Iamnicesandeep/README.md

 </p>

-I’m a data analytics professional with 5+ years of experience applying machine learning, predictive analytics, and data engineering to solve business problems across financial services, manufacturing, and consumer domains.
+I’m a Business Analyst with 5+ years of experience applying machine learning, predictive analytics, and data engineering to solve business problems across financial services, manufacturing, and consumer domains.
 I specialize in Python, SQL, and cloud data platforms to build predictive models, automated pipelines, and decision-ready dashboards that drive measurable business impact.

 ⸻